JamesRandall/Vsts-GitHub-Pages-Publish/README.md

 It's really just a wrapper over some Git commands which you can see in the PowerShell script if you want to take a look or use this as a baseline for something slightly different.

-Any issues log them in the Issues area for this GitHub repository or [https://twitter.com/AzureTrenches](message me on Twitter).
+Any issues log them in the Issues area for this GitHub repository or [message me on Twitter](https://twitter.com/AzureTrenches]).